 Who is an Online Degree Completion Student (ODC)?

-Since FSU only offers our upper-division (junior and senior level) courses online, ODC students must already have completed the University College Core Curriculum, or be dual enrolled with a partnering community college.
+Since FSU's undergraduate programs only offer upper-division (junior and senior level) courses online, ODC students must already have completed the University College Core Curriculum, or be dual enrolled with a partnering community college.
 Please use the Programs link below to visit the online degree-completion website for your program of interest.
 The University College Core Curriculum courses are listed there.

 How do I apply for admission to the University, ODC program?